-We have developed competitive advantages that provide the foundation for strong financial and operational results.
-This starts with a core belief that treating people with empathy and building trustbased relationships are critical to solving consumers' debt challenges.
-We embed compliance in everything we do, so that we can be effective in highly regulated markets; operate an efficient and low-cost platform; and leverage proprietary, large datasets and analytics capabilities that help us accurately price risk and optimize collections.
-Over the years we have increased our investments in digital capabilities (e.g., web, mobile, email, text, chat), which provide consumers choices on how to interact with us as a complement to other channels, such as our call center and direct mail communication.
-As consumer adoption of digital technologies increases, the portion of our collections we derive throughdigitally enabled interactions also continues to rise, which is good for consumers as well as for Encore given the lower cost and scalable nature of digital collection methods.
+We have developed competitive advantages that provide the foundation for strong, consistent results.
+This starts with a core belief that treating people with empathy and building trust-based relationships are critical to solving consumers' debt challenges.
+We embed compliance in everything we do so that we can be effective in highly regulated markets; strive to operate an efficient and low-cost platform; and leverage proprietary large datasets and analytics capabilities that we believe help us accurately price risk and optimize collections.
+Over the years we have increased our investments in digital capabilities (e.g., web, mobile, chat), which provide consumers choices on how to interact with us as a complement to other channels, such as our call center and direct mail communication.
+As consumer adoption of digital technologies increases, our collections through digitally enabled interactions also continue to rise, which is good for consumers as well as for Encore given the lower cost and scalable nature of digital collection methods.